 Research shows that whatever you focus on strengthens its related neural pathways.
 When you focus on anger or lack or feeling sad, you build those pathways.
 Likewise, if you focus on expressing gratitude, love, peace and wholeness, you strengthen those pathways.
 In this regard, science has validated this working of the Law of Attraction right inside your own head.

-To create more joy and inner peace in your heart and mind, put the power of gratitude to work for you.
-Establish a daily habit of expressing words of gratitude.
 Offer heartfelt prayers of appreciation for what you have.
 Be thankful for your health, your car, or your food and clothing.
 Marvel at a sunset or a sleeping baby.
 Thank the clerk who stands for hours to check you out of the store.

 Your turn - With all the negativity in the world, it's nice to take a few moments to remember and share the good things of life.
 The Law of Resonance teaches that the energy we put out is the energy we attract and add to the collective consciousness.
 I invite you to share what you are grateful for - a list, an event, a healing, a person you love.